-Our program is designed to aid the teacher in:
+Our programs are designed to aid the teacher in:

 - strengthening and updating subject matter and professional knowledge;